392-f24/Stepwise/README.md

 #### Toggle Task Completion

-- **toggleTaskCompletion**: Toggles the completion status of a task.
+- **toggleTaskCompletion**: Toggles the completion status of a task and updates the streak accordingly.

 ```jsx
 toggleTaskCompletion(goalIndex, microGoalIndex, taskIndex);